 MOM’s Ingredient Standards Overview

 Does the product contain any of the food ingredients and/or additives that are banned at MOM’s?
-Check out our full list of banned food ingredients
+Check out our full list of banned ingredients and wellness ingredient watchlists.

 When reviewing new items to possibly sell at MOM’s, the first thing we look at is ingredients.
 Our website has a full list of banned food ingredients which we won’t sell.
 Currently the items listed below* are approved by the U.S. Government to be produced using GMOs.